syncfusion-content/blazor-docs/blazor/appearance/size-modes.md

 You can change the size mode of a control between touch and normal (mouse) mode at runtime by setting `.e-bigger` CSS class.

-Refer to the following code, in which the `e-bigger` class is added for enabling touch mode using the `check` variable.
+Refer to the following code, where the e-bigger class is added to enable touch mode using the `OnTouch` method.

 ```cshtml